Biden stops by Pennsylvania stores to talk up his record on small business creation

 At the Emmaus Run Inn, Biden stressed what he saw as a key difference.
 There have been 16 million applications to start new businesses during the first three years of his presidency, which he noted is the highest number on record.

 The president also faced national security questions from the scrum of reporters that trailed him.
-He said the United States and its allies were not in a proxy war with Iran after a missile attack on Houthis who have threatened ships in the Red Sea.
+He said the United States and its allies were not in a proxy war with Iran after a missile strike on Houthis who have attacked ships in the Red Sea.
+He later said he was “very concerned” about the risk of the attacks increasing oil prices.

 “By the way, we’re almost in heaven, we’re almost in Scranton,” he said.